brainhack-school2024/duchadeau_project/README.md

    <br /><sub><b>Romain DUCHADEAU</b></sub>
 </a>

-I am a microelectronics engineering student who wishes to specialize in biomedical
+I am a microelectronics engineering student at Polytechnique Montréal who wishes to specialize in biomedical